lfresard/blood_rnaseq_rare_disease_paper/pipeline.md

 # Rare disease Blood RNA-seq pipeline
-**Contact:** Laure Fresard (lfresard@stanford.edu), Craig Smail (csmail@stanford.edu), Nicole Ferraro (nferraro@stanford.edu), Nikki Teran (nteran@stanford.edu), Xin Li (xli6@stanford.edu)

 This repository contains code to run all components of the Rare disease Blood RNA-seq pipeline in order to highlight candidate genes.

 The following software and data are necessary:

 * STAR 2.4.0j https://github.com/alexdobin/STAR
 * Python 2.7. https://www.python.org/